srinidhifd/srinidhifd/README.md

 ## 💫 About Me:
 I'm **Srinidhi Kulkarni**, a Frontend Developer and MCA Graduate from Dayananda Sagar Academy of Technology and Management College, Bengaluru.
-With experience in Full Stack and Frontend Development, I'm passionate about crafting user-friendly interfaces and enhancing user experiences.
+With experience in Full Stack and Frontend Development, I'm passionate about crafting user-friendly interface and enhancing user experiences.

 ---